 Love, love, love this idea!
 Decorating with translucent details is a new trend in wedding design.
 Translucent materials can be used in anything from the […]

-6 Trending Wedding Flowers
+6 Trending Wedding Flowers in 2020

 Choosing the wedding flowers for one’s wedding can be one of the most exciting tasks for a bride; however, it can also be one of the most daunting.
 After all, there are SO many options from which to choose.
 The types of sizes, colors, styles, combinations, and costs of flowers that Mother Nature has created seems to be endless!
 Although the task of selecting the perfect flowers can be an overwhelming one, the wedding flowers, while subtly, are a vital part of the wedding celebration; one that not only helps to create the mood and atmosphere of all the festivities, but also serves as the backdrop of every photo and festivity of the bride and groom’s most special day.
 Read on for tips and ideas and trends to keep in mind during the flower-picking process!

 #1 Shades of Corals.